Completing Bankruptcy's Schedule A/B: Your Property

-When you file for Chapter 7 or Chapter 13 bankruptcy, you’ll have to complete and file something called Schedule A – Real Property.
-On this form, you list all of the real property you own on the date you file for bankruptcy.
+When you file for Chapter 7 or Chapter 13 bankruptcy, you’ll have to complete and file Schedule A/B: Property.
+On this form, you list all of the property you own on the date you file for bankruptcy.

 (To learn about the other forms you must file, see Completing the Bankruptcy Forms.)

 You can find the most recent version of Schedule A/B on the U.S. Court’s website atwww.uscourts.gov/forms/bankruptcy-forms.
 To learn more about getting the official and other forms, see The Bankruptcy Forms: Getting Started.

 All of it.
 The bankruptcy court wants a complete picture of your financial situation, including the value of everything you own.
 You satisfy this requirement by listing your property on this schedule under the following broad categories: